 Example Tesla Supercharger cost:

-Let’s say you have a Tesla vehicle with a 75 kWh battery pack (e.g. Model 3 Long Range), and you have 10 kWh left when arriving at a standard flat-rate Supercharger and charge it up to 70 kWh.
-To charge up those 60 kWh will cost $16.80 (60 kWh x $0.28/kWh).
+Let’s say you have a Tesla vehicle with a 75 kWh battery pack (e.g. Model 3 or Model Y Long Range), and you have 10 kWh left when arriving at a standard flat-rate Supercharger and charge it up to 70 kWh.
+That 60 kWh charge will cost $16.80 (60 kWh x $0.28/kWh).

 Of course, many owners also take advantage of free Supercharging upon the purchase of a new Tesla, which offsets some of these costs.